Bulls coach Billy Donovan appreciates Zach LaVine’s leadership style

 While LaVine can be very blunt in his replies at times, what the coach appreciates about him is his authentic leadership style.
 Maybe that’s why the two can have a difference of opinion and move on.

-It wasn’t the answer that every Bulls fan necessarily wanted to hear from Zach LaVine, but it was the answer the two-time All-Star gave.
+It wasn’t the answer Bulls fans necessarily wanted to hear from Zach LaVine, but it was the answer he gave.

-Asked if he sought out some advice from veteran teammate DeMar DeRozan in the aftermath of his “difficult’’ late-game Friday benching, LaVine responded, “It’s not a difficult moment for me.
+When asked if he sought advice from teammate DeMar DeRozan in the aftermath of his “difficult’’ late-game benching Friday, LaVine said, “It’s not a difficult moment for me.
 I had a bad game.
 You think it’s a difficult moment?
 We lost a game.
-I didn’t have a good game, I didn’t shoot well.
+I didn’t have a good game; I didn’t shoot well.
 It’s not a difficult moment.
 I got to go home and see my kid.
 I didn’t have a difficult day.’’

 Honest?
 Likely.

-The kind of statement that a leader should admit to?
+But is it the kind of statement a leader should make?
 That’s up for interpretation.

-Whether it was trading teams or going through numerous coaching changes, LaVine’s leadership skills have seemingly been a work in progress.
-But by all accounts, he has taken the reins in that department the last few years, and while he might not be as hands-on as DeRozan is with the younger players, he is well respected.
+Whether it was playing for different teams or going through numerous coaching changes, LaVine’s leadership skills seemingly have been a work in progress.
+But by all accounts, he has stepped up the last few years, and while he might not be as hands-on as DeRozan is with the younger players, he is well-respected.

-That’s why Donovan and LaVine were able to move on from the coach’s decision to bench him as quickly as they have, with both speaking their minds to each other and pulling no punches.
+That’s why Donovan and LaVine were able to move on from the decision to bench him so quickly, with both speaking their minds and pulling no punches.

 “I didn’t talk to DeMar about anything like that,’’ LaVine said.
 “I went home and chilled and digested the loss and got ready for [the Saturday] practice.’’

-Coby White made his return from a thigh contusion on Friday, but Donovan was only able to get him four minutes of work in that loss.
+Coby White made his return from a thigh bruise Friday, but Donovan was only able to get him in for four minutes.

-That was stretched out against Boston, but there’s no doubt that it’s going to be a slow process to get him back into the rotation on a full-time basis.
+He played 14 minutes against the Celtics on Monday, but getting him back into the rotation on a full-time basis is going to be a slow process.

-“I thought we had a good practice [Sunday], some contact, so I think that helped him a little bit,’’ Donovan said of White.
-“He’s still doing some things after practices as well.
+“We had a good practice [Sunday], some contact, so that helped [White] a little,’’ Donovan said.
+“He’s still doing some things after practices, as well.

-“We certainly have to try and help get him back into the rotation, get his feet back under him.
-He’s still under the same thing, he’s not going to be able to go long stretches, just to be honest.
-They want him in these game situation to build up a little more endurance before going too many minutes and putting himself at risk.’’
+“We have to try to help get him back into the rotation, get his feet back under him.’’